 The Translate data category conveys information as to whether a piece of content should be translated or not.

-The simplest formalization of this prose description on a schema language independent level is a translate attribute with two possible values: "yes" and "no".
-An implementation on a schema language specific level would be the declaration of the translate attribute in, for example, an XML Schema document or an RELAX NG document.
+The simplest formalization of this prose description on a schema language-independent level is a translate attribute with two possible values: "yes" and "no".
+An implementation on a schema language-specific level would be the declaration of the translate attribute in, for example, an XML Schema document or a RELAX NG document.
 A different implementation would be a translateRule element that allows for specifying global rules about the Translate data category.

 3.3 Selection

 [Definition: selection encompasses mechanisms to specify to what parts of an XML or HTML document an ITS data category and its values should be applied to.]
 Selection is discussed in detail in Section 5: Processing of ITS information.
 Selection can be applied globally, see Section 5.2.1: Global, Rule-based Selection, and locally, see Section 5.2.2: Local Selection in an XML Document.
-As for global selection, ITS information can be added to the selected nodes, or it can point to existing information which is related to selected nodes.
+As for global selection, ITS information can be added to the selected nodes, or it can point to existing information that is related to selected nodes.

 Note: